MrrSergio/can_soft/README.md

 - Multiple CAN interfaces selectable at runtime
 - Built-in transmit and receive queues with event callbacks
+- Automatic bitrate detection helper
+- Simple API for sending messages and polling receive buffers
+- Direct access to driver functions for filters, modes and error queries

 ## Building example

-A very small `can_test.c` demonstrates adding two interfaces, queuing a message, processing the manager and triggering autobaud.
+`can_test.c` demonstrates adding two interfaces, enabling autobaud, configuring filters and loopback mode, sending messages and polling for reception.

 ```
 cc can/*.c -o can_test